agsosa/tv-pinescripts/README.md

-# tradingview-pivots
+# TradingView PineScripts

-TradingView PineScript with Daily, Weekly, Monthly and Yearly Camarilla Support/Resistance Levels and Central Pivot Range (CPR)
+A collection of useful indicators for the tradingview.com platform.

+### Pivots.pinescript
+CPR (Central Pivot Range) and Camarilla Pivots with simultaneous daily, weekly, monthly and yearly timeframe support + previous session high/low lines.